 Just be sure to get an early start- they all fill up very quickly!

 If you feel the need to escape the city, there are several small castles within the near Paris area- Yes, there are other ones besides Versailles!

-The best part?
-They’re all on the RER train system that runs out of Paris, making them easily accessible.
+They’re all accessible by public train (check the RER train system system for schedules) that runs out of Paris.

 11. Stroll through the Paris version of NYC’s Highline

 The Promenade Plantee is a walkway built on an old overground railroad line that runs from close to Place de la Bastille through the 12th arrondissement of Paris.